ChuksJoshuaa/punch-frontend-task/README.md

 1. Clone the repository
 2. Install dependencies in both client and server directories using `npm install`
-4. Start the client from the client directory with `npm start`
+4. Start the client from the client directory with `npm run dev`

 ## Client